Skirting Board Fitting Cost

 Grab adhesives are generally used to adhere skirting boards to walls, applied to the back of the skirting.

 The boards can now be carefully positioned.
-If the wall is straight, then no additional fixings may be needed, however, if not, you may require reinforcement along the skirting such as nails or screws depending on the type of wall the skirting is being placed against.
+If the wall is straight, then no additional fixings may be needed, however, if not, you may require reinforcement along the skirting such as nails or screws.
+This will depend on the type of wall the skirting is being placed against.

 Masonry Wall